Chincode123/Gymnasiearbete-Dronare/README.md

 The `Controller` application provides an intuitive interface for controlling the drone and monitoring its telemetry.
 It uses the `SerialMessage`, `SerialReader`, `Terminal`, and `WritingHandler` classes to manage communication with the `Receiver`.
 The application supports joystick, keyboard, and gamepad inputs for controlling the drone and allows real-time adjustments to PID constants and target ranges.
 The `WritingHandler` class ensures proper acknowledgment of instructions sent to the receiver, improving communication reliability.
 Additionally, the application collects and saves flight data for post-flight analysis, enabling users to evaluate the drone's performance and behavior during flights.

 ## Simulation

+The simulation is a Unity-based project designed to calibrate the PID settings for the drone.
+It provides a virtual environment where the drone's behavior can be tested and adjusted without requiring physical hardware.
+The simulation is intended to be run in the Unity editor, as the PID values and other settings can only be updated through the Inspector.

+### Features

+- **PID Calibration**: Adjust the proportional, integral, and derivative constants for pitch, roll, and velocity in real-time.
+- **Propeller Visualization**: Displays the forces applied by each propeller using Gizmos for better understanding of the drone's behavior.
+- **Center of Mass Adjustment**: Allows visualization and adjustment of the drone's center of mass to observe its impact on stability.
+- **Velocity and Orientation Feedback**: Provides visual feedback on the drone's velocity and orientation using Gizmos.

+### How to Use

+1. Open the Unity project located in the `Simulation/ga-drone-simulation` folder.
+2. Select the GameObject in the scene with the `DroneController` component.
+3. Use the Inspector to adjust the PID constants (`P`, `I`, `D`) for pitch, roll, and velocity, and the drones mass and center of mass.
+4. Play the scene in the Unity editor to observe the drone's behavior.
+5. Use the keyboard or a game controller to provide input:
+   - **Throttle**: `Left Shift` or `Left Trigger` to decrease, and `Space` or `Right Trigger` to increase.
+   - **Pitch**: `W` (forward) and `S` (backward).
+   - **Roll**: `A` (left) and `D` (right).
+6. Observe the drone's response and adjust the PID values as needed to achieve stable flight.

+### Notes

+- The simulation uses a custom `DroneController` script to emulate the drone's physics and control logic.
+- The `CameraController` script ensures the camera smoothly follows the drone for better visualization.
+- The simulation is not a replacement for real-world testing but serves as a tool to approximate and refine PID settings before applying them to the physical drone.

+### Summary of Simulation

+The simulation provides a virtual environment for testing and calibrating the drone's PID settings.
+It allows users to adjust parameters like proportional, integral, and derivative constants, as well as the drone's mass and center of mass, in real-time.
+By visualizing propeller forces, velocity, and orientation, users can refine the drone's stability and behavior before applying changes to the physical hardware.
+While not a substitute for real-world testing, the simulation serves as a valuable tool for approximating and optimizing flight performance.

 ## Summery